Chetanya05c/chetanya05c/README.md

 ## 🧠 About Me

 *Web designer and developer who likes owning a product end-to-end — from the Figma frame to the deployed app.
 I build AI-integrated SaaS tools with React/Next.js on the frontend and clean, scalable backends underneath, with a design-first eye for UI/UX.
-Pre-final year Computer Science (AI) student at Parul University, currently deepening my full-stack and design skillset while building a portfolio of shippable products.*
+Final year Computer Science student at Parul University, currently deepening my full-stack and design skillset while building a portfolio of shippable products.*

 ---